Bryan Patterson (squash player)

+Bryan Patterson (born 1947) is a former professional squash player from England.

+Career

+Patterson was born in County Durham and educated at Barnard Castle School.

-Bryan Patterson is an ex professional squash player from the United Kingdom.
-He reached number 16 in world rankings and number 2 in the UK.
+He reached number 19 in world rankings in September 1976 and number 2 in the United Kingdom.

+Patterson won a gold medal for the England men's national squash team at the European Squash Team Championships in 1973.

 In addition to playing a pioneering role in domestic and international circuits, he has given much of his time to charitable and educational endeavours.
 Bryan Patterson is currently Squash Director at City Squash in The Bronx, New York.